-If you choose to make my favorite pecan nut pie crust, it’s so simple and easy and requires just a few minutes of bake time.
+If you choose to make my favorite pecan crust recipe, it’s so simple and easy and requires just a few minutes of bake time.

 I like to make it ahead of time, and that way it's ready to go when I need it.
 And yes, you can freeze it for later.

 - First, melt the butter.
 Then mix together the melted butter and flour, forming a dough.

 - If your pecans aren’t chopped, finely chop them.
 Then stir the chopped pecans into the dough until they’re all mixed in.

 - It’s a press in pie crust, so just press the dough into a 13″x9″ baking dish.

 - Bake at 350° for about 20 minutes, or until the edges of the crust begin to turn a nice golden brown (baking times can vary).

 - Let the crust cool before adding any filling.

 Here's the link to the full recipe for my favorite pie crust with pecans, ingredient amounts and all.

 You can also just buy a store bought crust and press pecans into it, although this will likely make a smaller pie.